inktrap/studyriffic/README.md

 # Valentin Todo

+ - major bug: in general: status bar blocks the view, continue not visible
+ - major bug: in general: footer blocks the view, continue not visible -> really get into bootstrap and check everything in responsive mode

+ - bug: opera: progress bar not visible? more info needed, resizing issue?
+ - bug: ie (weird): skips back to 0% and first question, then after Continue, skips to the next new question after the last position before break-off (e.g., 50%).
+ - bug: ie 11 (weird): does not work (endless loop after two questions)
+ - bug: ie 11: default magnification too big

  - major: extra optional form for demographic questions.
  - major: write results to db
  - major: change format of tasks from latex to json